andreknieriem/simplelightbox-wp/readme.txt

 1. Admin page where you setup the plugin

 == Changelog ==
+= 2.11.0 =
+* Fixing not working lightbox on newer templates

 = 2.10.1 =
 * Added latest simplelightbox.js (2.10.3) with bugfixing